-3. In the mixing bowl, add all 200 g oats, brown rice flour, baking powder, cacao powder, and a pinch of salt.
+2. In the mixing bowl, add rolled oats, oat flour, brown rice flour, baking powder, cacao powder, and a pinch of salt.
 Mixed them together.

-4. Add in the honey or maple syrup, coconut oil, soaked flaxseed (or egg), pure vanilla extract.
-Mix well until combined.
+3. In the blender, add the honey or maple syrup (or muscovado sugar), coconut oil (or butter), soaked flaxseed (or egg), pure vanilla extract.
+Blend until combined.
 Then, stir in the chopped dark chocolate (reserve some for pressing into the top of the cookie dough before baking)

 4. Using your hands, roll the mixture into ball shapes and place them about 3 cm apart.
 Then, press each ball a little to flatten them into a cookie shape.